Your guide to the best Gdansk day trips for history, hiking, and culture in East Pomerania!

 While this is one of the best day trips from Gdansk, I highly recommend spending at least 1 night if you can.

-This way, you get to enjoy what the Lavender Farm has to offer to the fullest and live the slow life for some time.
+This way, you can enjoy the fullest of what the Lavender Farm has to offer and live the slow life for some time.

 Lawendowa Osada